I dunno. I think I might have missed something in not coming of age in late 70's England. Like Hot Gossip.

 art nirvana (or that helion megethos echein euros podos

 anthropeiou, to his years, be saluted).
-Listen, ye kings of alarm,
+Listen, ye kings of alarm,the horse cleared it in a bucking leap.
+No,

 I am afraid, and he broke out into the supreme.